Teacher Education

 See University policy on earning Dual Bachelor's degrees in the catalog.

-The program offers two one-credit introductory courses (EDU 100 Introduction to the Teaching Profession and EDU 200 Teaching the Whole Child) that explore many facets of the institution that we call a school.
-Both courses are offered before students apply for admission to the educator preparation program and offer the opportunity to determine if the field of education is their desired path.
+Students interested in teaching and the field of education begin by taking EDU 100 Introduction to the Teaching Profession and EDU 200 Teaching the Whole Child.
+EDU 100 is designed for students to explore the profession of teaching and learning.
+Students also complete ten volunteer hours with school-aged children.
+In EDU 200, students explore family and community factors that impact student learning.
+Both courses are offered before students apply for admission to the Educator Preparation Program and offer the opportunity to determine if the field of education is their desired path.

 Criminal Background Check